PredictiveScienceLab/advanced-scientific-machine-learning/_sources/ml-software/types_and_models/03_haskell.md

 + Plug `x` into `f(x, .)` and get a function `g:: T -> T` defined by `g(y) = f(x, y)`.

 This is called a *curried* function, which means that it takes multiple arguments one at a time.
-The name comes from [Haskell Curry](https://en.wikipedia.org/wiki/Haskell_Curry), who was a logician and mathematician.
+The name comes from the logician and mathematician Haskell Curry.

 Another similar example is a function that takes two arguments of different types and returns a result of the same type as the second argument.